FAQs

 Towlos recommends Hosts set a deposit amount of their choice to add an extra layer of security for their trailer in the event the trailer is damaged while rented.
 Hosts can determine the deposit amount based on the trailer's value, length of rental, and the potential risks associated with the rental.

 Setting a Damage Deposit helps protect Hosts in the event of any unforeseen damages or breaches of the rental agreement.
-Hosts should communicate the deposit amount clearly to Guests both in the description of their trailer AND during the booking process to ensure mutual understanding and compliance.
+Hosts should communicate the deposit amount clearly to Guests both in the description of their trailer AND during the rental process to ensure mutual understanding and compliance.

 Deposits provide peace of mind for Hosts while also promoting responsible renting behavior among Guests.
 Hosts can manage deposit details through the Towlos platform, enhancing the overall safety, security, and success of the trailer-sharing experience.